Smart Grids Data Analysis: A Systematic Mapping Study: Smart Grids

-From the power distribution and the customer perspective, the main services of the SG are provided by the \textbf{Advanced Metering Infrastructure (AMI)} system.
+From the power distribution and the customer perspective, the main services of the SG are provided by the Advanced Metering Infrastructure (AMI) system.
 It allows collecting measurements about energy consumption and production, which help utilities control the energy and be cost and time efficient.
 AMI enables dynamic load management and various demand-response programs which involve dynamic pricing of energy and remote appliance control.
-The core components of AMI are smart meters, data concentrators, gateways, head-end systems and control(data) central.
+The core components of AMI are smart meters, data concentrators, gateways, and head-end systems.

-The smart meter is a replacement for a traditional electricity meters installed at customer premises.
-It is expected to have the following capabilities \cite{ref:van2006smart}: \begin{enumerate} \item real-time or near real-time capture of electricity usage and possibly distributed generation; \item providing the possibility of remote and local reading of the meter; \item remote controllability of the meter enabling control and even cut off the supply; \item possibility of linking to other commodity supply (gas and water); \item ability to capture events, such as device status (device measured by smart meter) and power quality (including voltage); \item be interoperable within an SG environment (e.g. as specified by NIST and SGAM framework). \end{enumerate}
+The smart meter is a replacement for the traditional electricity meters installed at customer premises.
+A smart meter is expected to have capabilities of real-time or near real-time capture of electricity usage, remote reading and controllability, linking to other commodity supply (gas and water), ability to capture events (e.g., power quality), being interoperable within an SG environment (e.g. as specified by NIST~\cite{ref:nist2010nist} and the SGAM framework~\cite{ref:cen2012group})~\cite{ref:van2006smart}.
+The smart meters can exchange data with the power distribution company in several ways: directly through a mobile operator network, through a data concentrator, or through a gateway~\cite{ref:chren2016smart}.

-The smart meters exchange data with the data central of the power distribution company.
-There are several options about how the communication is established \cite{ref:chren2016smart}.
-First, they can communicate directly through a mobile operator network.
-Second, they can send data through a data concentrator.
-The data concentrator is a device typically located at substations collecting data from many smart meters at related geographical areas.
-It can store the data temporarily in an internal database and it can also perform initial aggregation and data filtering.
-Upon receiving a request it passes the data to the data central server.
-Third, the smart meters can communicate through a gateway.
-The gateway can be located at the customer's place or at the transformation station.
-Unlike the data concentrator, the gateway does not store any data, it just translates the requests and responses between data central and smart meters \cite{ref:chren2016smart}.

-A number of various technologies is involved in the communication within the AMI.
-An overview can be seen in Fig. \ref{fig:AMI}.
+A number of various technologies are involved in the communication within the AMI.
 The used technologies need to take into account communication requirements of various usage scenarios, such as maximum allowed latency, payload size, and frequency of data transfer.